 Day 8: Solvang to Santa Barbara

 From Solvang, the 101 takes you back to the ocean merging with Highway 1 for a while.
 We were happy to see the cliffs, beaches and beautiful blue ocean return to our view.
-I had been to Santa Barbara once before to visit my cousin, but I hadn’t ventured far from her college town area.
-I was pleasantly surprised as we headed into town down the main strip to see that it was bigger than I thought, cuter and so beautifully manicured!
+Santa Barbara will pleasantly surprise you with it’s cute and so beautifully manicured streets!
 With our short drive from Solvang, we had an entire day to hang out at the beach and visit the adorably cute Santa Barbara Zoo where my son was ecstatic to be licked by a giraffe while feeding him!